-Criterion 2.c: Possibility to approach on three sides of the bed, ensuring a band of width 120 cm on at least one long side.
+Criteria 2.c: Possibility to approach on three sides of the bed, ensuring a 120-cm-wide band on at least one long side.

-In this case a quality parameter is given by the free area near the bed, defined by the 120cm offset of the ground projection of the bed, minus the projection of the obstacles on the ground, as shown in Figure 3 (c).
+In this case, a quality parameter is given by the free area near the bed, defined by the 120 cm offset of the ground projection of the bed, minus the projection of the obstacles on the ground, as shown in Figure 3 (c).

-Figure 3. (a): Calculation of the area formed by the union of the circles with a diameter greater than 80 cm inscribed within the portion of the surface free from obstacles. (b): Calculation of the area formed by the union of the circles with a diameter greater than 150 cm inscribed within the portion of the surface of the bedroom free from obstacles. (c): Calculation of the area resulting from the difference between the surface around the bed (within a perimeter of 120cm offset from it), minus the area on the ground of the obstacles.
+Figure 3. (a): Calculation of the area formed by the union of the circles with a diameter greater than 80 cm inscribed within the portion of the surface free from obstacles. (b): Calculation of the maximum inscribed circle within the portion of the surface of the bedroom free from obstacles. (c): Calculation of the area resulting from the difference between the surface around the bed (within a perimeter of 120cm offset from it), minus the area on the ground of the obstacles.